jadecobra/python_tdd_exercises/CALCULATOR.md

                 x+y
             )
     ```
-    - we assign a variable named `x` to a random integer between -1 and 1
+    - we assign a variable named `x` to a random integer between -1 and 1 to represent the case of negative numbers, positive numbers and zero
-    - we assign a variable named `y` to a random integer between -1 and 1
+    - we assign a variable named `y` to a random integer between -1 and 1 just like above
     - we then test that when these two variables are given to the `add` function we get the sum of the 2 variables back

     the terminal updates to show passing tests